Super Bowl III: First quarter

 Namath recalled that he did not become "dead serious" until, on the sideline before the game, he saw Unitas.
 The Jets, led by captains Namath and Johnny Sample, and Colts, led by captains Preston Pearson, Unitas, and Lyles, met at midfield where referee Tom Bell announced that the Jets had won the coin toss and had elected to receive the football.
 The coin toss had been conducted an hour prior to kickoff but this was done for the benefit of the spectators.
-Colts kicker Lou Michaels (the younger brother of Jets defensive coordinator, Walt Michaels) kicked the ball off to Earl Christy who returned the ball 25 yards to the Jets' 23-yard line.
-Namath handed the ball off to Snell on first down who carried it 3 yards.
+Colts kicker Lou Michaels (the younger brother of Jets defensive coordinator, Walt Michaels) kicked the ball off to cornerback Earl Christy, who returned the ball 25 yards to the Jets' 23-yard line.
+Namath handed the ball off to running back Matt Snell on first down who carried it 3 yards.
 On second down, Snell carried the ball for 9 yards, earning the Jets their first first down of the game.
-Colts free safety Rick Volk sustained a concussion when he tackled Snell and was subsequently lost for the game.
-On the ensuing play, Emerson Boozer lost four yards when he was tackled behind the line of scrimmage by Don Shinnick.
-Namath threw his first pass to Snell that gained 9 yards on 2nd and 14, but a 2-yard loss by Snell on the following play forced the Jets to punt the ball.
-The Jets noticed, however, from watching film the predictability of the Colts' defense based on how players lined up.
-Instead of calling plays in the huddle, Namath usually gave formations to his team and operated from the line of scrimmage.
+Colts safety Rick Volk sustained a concussion when he tackled Snell and was subsequently lost for the game.
+On the ensuing play, running back Emerson Boozer lost four yards when he was tackled behind the line of scrimmage by linebacker Don Shinnick.
+Namath threw his first pass to Snell that gained 9 yards on 2nd-and-14, but a 2-yard loss by Snell on the following play forced the Jets to punt the ball.
+The Jets noticed, however, from watching film the predictability of the Colts' defense based on how the defensive players lined up.
+Instead of calling plays in the huddle, Namath instead mostly gave formations and snap counts to the offense in the huddle, and then called plays from the line of scrimmage, after seeing what formation the Colts were lined up in.
 Center John Schmitt recalled that the Colts were "in shock" and "it drove them crazy ... no matter what [the Colts] did, [Snell] would run it the other way".